 - 1. Domains are guaranteed to be recoverable by the original registrant for a specific period immediately following expiration (nominally 30-45 days) the Expiration Grace Period EGP.
 They may not be sold or auctioned during the EGP.
 Note that this is NOT a recommendation to create an Expiration Grace Period.
 The term and the acronym EGP are used here purely as a shorthand in the following points. - 2.
-If the domain name resolves for web access, the resultant home page must identify the domain name as a post-expiration name and provide details on how the name can be recovered.
+If the domain name resolves for web access, the resultant home page must identify the domain name as a post-expiration name and provide details on how the name can

+- be recovered.
 Such a page should not include pay-per-click links, advertising, or other similar content.
-The name must not resolve, directly or indirectly, to its original IP address(es); specifically, the original web site must not be accessible via the domain name.

-- 3. During the EGP, e-mail must either not resolve or bounce with an appropriate error code, but under no conditions be delivered to the original owner or another recipient. - 4.
-Any other services normally accessible via the domain name must no longer be accessible. - 5.
-The cost of recovering the name during the EGP must be fixed2 and published. - 6.
-The mechanism to change registrars during the recovery process must be documented and published. - 7.
-If a domain is ultimately deleted following the EGP, the RGP must be offered to registrants, and the pricing must be fixed and published. - 8.
-There should be an ability to change registrars during the RGP recovery. - 9.
-The term "published" means the information must be readily locatable on the registrar's web site.
+The name must not resolve or redirect to its original IP address(es). - 3.
+During the EGP, e-mail must either not resolve or bounce with an appropriate error code, but under no conditions be delivered to the original owner or another recipient. - 4.
+The cost of recovering the name during the EGP must be fixed and published. - 5.
+The mechanism to change registrars during the recovery process must be documented and published. - 6.
+If a domain is ultimately deleted following the EGP, the RGP must be offered to registrants, and the pricing must be fixed and published. - 7.
+There should be an ability to change registrars during the RGP recovery.